Programmatically ingest data into Azure Data Explorer

 • The client code might overwhelm the Kusto Engine service with ingestion requests since it isn’t aware of the Engine service capacity

-So using the ‘direct ingestion’ solution, we must everything ourselves (eg. coping with throttling) but it gives us full control.
+So using the ‘direct ingestion’ solution, we must do everything ourselves (eg. coping with throttling) but it gives us full control.

 First, we start with a console app and reference the NuGet package: